 Her very favorite color is blue.
 Blue.
 Blue.
 Blue.
 And yet, she wanted a strawberry cake.
 So we decided on a pink and aqua party + dinosaurs.
 Typical 5 year old fashion, right?
 A little of this, a little of that.
 All that matters is she loved it.

-I looked high and low for the right kind of recipe for her cake and finally found inspiration in a somewhat odd place.
-Annie's Eats has an amazing looking Neapolitan birthday cake on her blog: chocolate, vanilla, strawberry layers all piled high with pink frosting.
-When I took a closer look, the recipe for the strawberry layer looked fascinating.
+I looked high and low for the right kind of recipe for her cake and finally found the perfect pink cake.
 I decided to double batch it and pair it with our favorite Vanilla Swiss Meringue Buttercream from last year.
 Though the photos don't show it well, the frosting was tinted aqua as dark as I could make it without spoiling the fluffiness.

 I used the last jar of our homemade strawberry freezer jam inbetween the layers.
 The cake is dense, very strawberry-ish, and the frosting is light and airy and just the right amount of sweet.
 We decided to serve it with Neapolitan ice cream and the Peanut thought that was just incredible: "Three Flavors in One?!"